mohamed-abd-elnabi/e_commerce_app/README.md

 ## Contributions

-Contributions to the MyShop app are welcome.
+Contributions to the app are welcome.
 Feel free to submit bug reports, feature requests, or code contributions through pull requests.

 ## Contact

-If you have any questions or need assistance, you can reach out to the project maintainers at [contact@example.com](mailto:contact@example.com).
+If you have any questions or need assistance, you can reach out to the project maintainers at [mohmad14220040@gmail.com]